 Our Patrons have also responded warmly to the campaign.
-They include His Majesty, King Goodwill Zwelethini, Her Majesty, The Rain Queen, Modjadji,

-His Grace, Archbishop Njongunkulu Ndungane and Nobel Prize Winner Ms Nadine Gordimer.
+They include Former President Nelson Mandela, His Majesty, King Goodwill Zwelethini, Her Majesty, The Rain Queen, Modjadji, His Grace, Archbishop Njongunkulu Ndungane and Nobel Prize Winner Ms Nadine Gordimer.
+I would like to welcome His Majesty, King Goodwill Zwelethini and Nadine Gordimer who are here with us today.